NCNG Engineers Respond to Hurricane Isaias

-Soldiers assigned to the 882nd Engineer Company, 105th Engineer Battalion, transport state and county Emergency Management divisions following a Hurricane Isaias spawned tornado in Windsor, North Carolina, Aug.
-3, 2020.
+North Carolina National Guard Soldiers assigned to the 882nd Engineer Company and the Buncombe County Task Force 2 Urban Search and Rescue Team stands in front of a high-water vehicle following Hurricane Isaias operations in Windsor, North Carolina, Aug.
+4, 2020.
 The North Carolina National Guard coordinates with, and assists, N.C.
 Emergency Management to assess damage and aide civilians adversely affected by the storm.
 (U.S. Army National Guard photo by Sgt.
 Lisa Vines, 382nd Public Affairs Detachment/Released)

 |Date Taken: